NiloGregginz33/QMGRExperiments/README.md

 accessible to all from me, and IBM Q computers stood out bc they are literally free access open source to their equipment so I figured why not share how to use the tools that are available.

 WHY IT MATTERS:
 SHOWS PHYSICAL EVIDENCE THAT PERFECTLY ALIGNS WITH THEORETICAL PREDICTIONS, IN FAVOR OF SUSSKINDS ARGUMENTS IN A WAY ANYONE WITH A LATOP CAN REPLICATE EASILY.
+NEVER B

 WHAT I WANTED TO SEE:
 IF YOU COULD TRUST YOUTUBE